santhoshmlops/MultimediaChatGPT/README.md

 ```
 ### STEP 04 - Create an API key and save it in an environment variable :

+i.
 Create your API key by signing in at the following link
 ```bash
 https://makersuite.google.com/app/apikey
 ```

+ii.
+You will need to rename the .env.example file to .env and then add your API key to the file.

 GOOGLE_API_KEY = "Add Your Google API Key Here"

 ### STEP 05 - Run the Streamlit Application :
 ```bash